perpetualCreations/questLog/docs/index.rst

 .. code-block :: json

     {
-        "error": "User not found in contributors."
+        "error": "User not in contributors."
     }

 * If a POST request made on behalf of the author attempts to cancel an invitation that does not exist, HTTP code 404 is returned, with the following JSON data: